 I am not going to reveal many plot details as I found it hugely enjoyable to know very little about the story – even if basically EVERY book description gave away at least one of the twists.
 (Seriously, I’d advise you not to look at blurbs or GR or Amazon descriptions.)

-Mitchell had fun writing this series and it absolutely show.
+Mitchell had fun writing this series and it absolutely shows.
 I have been chuckling all the way through this book, and I could not help but wonder whether Mitchell deliberately created the character of Mrs Bradley as what I can only describe as the Anti-Marple!

 All in all, there are a few digs at the detective stories, shilling shockers, and the conventions of “good society” that just cracked me up such as: